 There is no way we can have a Meaningful Christmas if we’re not experiencing the amazing grace that Jesus made possible.
 We all fail and receive His grace.
 Grace makes possible healthy relationships filled with love, patience and compassion.
 We have this from the Good Shepherd.
 If we’re not in the same type of relationship with our kids, problems will arise and we will miss the close, Meaningful Christmas we desire.

 Take some time to pray and reflect upon your relationships in your family.
 Ask God to open the eyes of your heart and seek to make some changes.

-Consider participating in our Influential Parenting Program in the New Year and plan to be part of the parent support calls that are available when you finish the program.
+Consider participating in our Influential Parenting Academy in the New Year and plan to be part of the parent support calls that are available when you finish the program.
 I look forward to talking with you.